NIGHTLIFE IN REYKJAVIK

 You can literally walk between every single venue, which makes it easy for indecisive minds.
 You can literally bar hop without any problems and there are no entry fees either!

-The bars and clubs are mainly located on one strip, which makes the whole thing feel like a one party and everyone is invited!
+The bars and clubs are mainly located on Laugarvegur street, in downtown Reykjavik, Which makes the whole thing feel like a one party and everyone is invited!
 High-end clubs and smaller, dark and loud basements stand side to side, along with tasty food trucks and street performers!

 Another thing that makes it so great, especially for us locals, is how likely it is to bump into someone out on the streets!
 We are so few and there are not so many places to go, so we are constantly meeting someone we know!
 Icelandic people are also incredibly loud.
 There are probably not many places in the world where the local is this loud but that actually makes the whole scene so intense!

 Even though the best parties are unplanned, making a little frame definitely helps if you’re a visitor.
 There are many things going on even though the city is small, and knowing what to look for can definitely save some precious time (Or just do it like the local and bar hop all night).

 Note down places you would like to visit and go there early to avoid ques.
 The queues can get quite long because Icelanders have no idea on how to stand in a cue and most try to find other alternatives to get in with usually poor results ( Unless you have arranged VIP).

 Icelanders like to drink and they like dressing up too, so throw in that extra time to think about outfits so you won’t be turned away by bouncers who are not afraid of turning you away if your attire is not neat enough.